minhtien221197/data-analyst-portfolio/README.md

 -Todo list
 EDA data set using python

 Transform data using Power PI

-use DAX to compute additional metrics that did not appear in the original data visualize data into meaningful insights by appropriate charts, table
+Use DAX to compute additional metrics that did not appear in the original data

+Visualize data into meaningful insights by appropriate charts, table